15 Mistakes That Are Ruining Your Frozen French Fries

-Frozen French fries should be foolproof, right?
-Just pop them in the oven or fryer, and you’re good to go.
-But if yours come out soggy, limp, or bland, something’s gone wrong.
+Frozen French fries should be easy, right?
+But if yours come out soggy, limp, or flavorless, you might be making these common mistakes!

 1. Not Preheating the Oven or Air Fryer